-There is no official safety information for pregnant women or children.
+Additionally, there are no official safety guidelines for using this remedy in children or pregnant people.
 For this reason, both groups should avoid using stinging nettle.

 Possible drug interactions

-Stinging nettle may also interact with certain medicines, including:
+Stinging nettle may interact with certain medicines, including:

-Stinging nettle could have a range of health benefits.
-There is some evidence to suggest that the herb may be useful in treating arthritis.
+Stinging nettle may have a range of health benefits.
+However, there is limited evidence to suggest the herb may be useful in treating arthritis, allergies, and BPH.

-Stinging nettle is usually safe, but it can cause some side effects.
-It is important to consult a doctor before using stinging nettle to treat any condition, as it may interact with medications.
+Stinging nettle is usually safe, but it may cause some side effects.
+Therefore, it is important to speak with a doctor before using stinging nettle to treat any condition, as it may interact with medications.